 Cross Country: 220km

-There are two key areas in Geilo, located either side of the Ustedalsfjord.
-These are linked by shuttle bus and offer quite different skiing, with the majority of the green runs located on the Geiblia Skisenter side.
+There are three key areas in Geilo, located on either side of the Ustedalsfjord.
+These are linked by shuttle bus and offer quite different skiing terrain, with the majority of the green runs located on the Geiblia Vestlia Skisenter side which has the best nursery slopes in the resort.

-The Geilo side is much steeper, home to the majority of the red and black runs, but it also has the best nursery area for any families in resort.
+The Geilohysen side is much steeper, home to the majority of the red and black runs whereas nearby Slatta has another learner area which is linked to more advanced slopes.

-Geilo offers versatile pistes great for skiers of all levels.
-The 340km of slopes include beginner nursery slopes to challenging black runs.
-Even though the slopes are generally easy, the wide and quiet pistes make for a pleasurable ski.
+Geilo offers versatile pistes great for beginner and intermediate skiers.
+The 40km of slopes include beginner nursery slopes to challenging black runs.
+The wide and quiet pistes make for pleasurable skiing with most of the skiing within the treeline.
 There's also a floodlit cross-country slope for those wanting to venture out in the evening.

 Both sides of the resort have half pipes and the one at Geildia has a fun park adjacent to it.
 This has all sorts of features, from tabletops to rail slides and two gap jumps.